emhayki/Truss-Solver/README.md

 - Input the geometry of the truss structure, including nodes and members.
 - Specify loads and boundary conditions.
 - Run the analysis to calculate nodal displacements and member forces.
-- View the resulting analysis in both graphical and tabular forms.
+- View the resulting analysis.